ohshitgorillas/EntropPy/README.md

 ```bash
 qmk generate-autocorrect-data corrections/autocorrect.txt
 ```
-This will send the C header file to your default keymap directory.
+This will send the C file to your default keymap directory.

 ### Advanced